Part I: Beards Vs. Vaginas

 Where the Women’s Fiction Prize has been wonderful, however, is in its consistent celebration of female writers writing books on a larger canvas.
 It has shown that women can be just as brave and brilliant at tackling the weighty subjects or The Big American Novel, awarding the prize in 2013 to A.M.
 Homes for We May Be Forgiven.
 This year Rachel Kushner was also long-listed for The Flamethrowers.
 In Salon she was dubbed by Laura Miller as the novelist “who scares male critics … When Rachel Kushner – not a venerable male auteur – writes the Great American Novel, male reviewers are flummoxed.”

-Elissa Schappell, contributing editor at Vanity Fair 2, is also irked that some reviewers were surprised that Kushner could write from a male viewpoint.
+Elissa Schappell, contributing editor at Vanity Fair [2.
+And a fellow Weeklings contributor], is also irked that some reviewers were surprised that Kushner could write from a male viewpoint.
 When I interviewed her on this matter, she explained: “It’s expected that a man has the skill (as well as the permission) to write from either gender’s point of view.
 Whereas women by virtue of their gender are by some considered simply not up to the task to imagining how a male might see the world.
 Which is ironic given that females give birth to males and raise males, and are scientifically proven to be more empathetic and emotionally intelligent than males.
 Not only that school curriculums are heavily loaded with literature written by men, so women grow up with the voices of men their heads–we have inhabited the world of Moby-Dick, we’ve seen society through Nick Carraway’s eyes, we have prowled dark alleys with Sam Spade.”

 I’ve raised issues here concerning literary personas, and Wednesday I’ll explore them in more depth.
 Part II of my essay will cover why the public secretly wants authors to be politicians and the death of the death of the author and just what that means for how gendered our reading expectations have become…